MadeleineGriggs/Bootstrap-Portfolio/README.md

 A simple web porfolio site, using bootstrap for styling and responsive behaviour.

 ## About this Project
 this is a simple website designed to showcase a portfolio of work for web development.
 It was made as part of a project for the UofT coding bootcamp.
-The purpose of this project was to gain an understanding of how to use Bootstrap.
+The purpose of this project was to gain an understanding of how to use Bootstrap, and general knowledge of responsive websites.
 The design is based on an earlier project, which you can find here:
 [Basic Portfolio](https://typicu.github.io/Basic-Portfolio/)

 the second part of this assignment, a responsive portfolio that does not use bootstrap, can be found here: